Visit Elizabeth City

-Located on Water Street is Museum of the Albemarle.
 A regional branch of the North Carolina Museum of History, the museum interprets the history of the counties along the Albemarle Sound area, considered by many to be the birthplace of English America.

 Visitors experience even more history by taking a walk around town.
 There are six historic districts in Elizabeth City, and many opportunities for seeing historic homes and stately government structures.